 Why Purdy’s Nylox is the Best Paint Brush for Painting Walls

-Nylox, the Purdy line of synthetic bristle I recommend, is latex only, so don’t use with oil-based paints.
+Nylox, the Purdy line of synthetic bristle I recommend, is high-quality latex only, so don’t use with oil-based paints.
 I no longer buy combination oil/latex brushes: there is little call for oil brushes anymore and even if I used an oil brush, I would not clean it as cleaning oil-based paint out of a brush is an exercise in futility.
 It is hard, smelly, toxic work, and still, the brush is not right after only one use.

-But here is the main reason why this is the best professional paint brushes: the bristle.
+But here is the main reason why this is the best professional paint brushes: the high-quality bristle.
 The Nylox bristles hold a great amount of paint without dripping and the texture is designed to find the corner of a room or corner next to a window frame very easily: like magic really.
 It is a quality brush.

 - You almost don’t even need a steady hand.